WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 ## Implementing SQL Injection

-Run sqlmap as shown below; the option `-r` tells sqlmap to read the post-request.txt file to get the information to attack in the POST request. `-p` is the parameter we are attacking. `--dbs` will show the available databases. <br>The parameter that we are attacking is user_id.<br>
+Run sqlmap as shown below; the option `-r` tells sqlmap to read the `post-request.txt` file to get the information to attack in the POST request. `-p` is the parameter we are attacking. `--dbs` will show the databases that are available. <br>The parameter that we are attacking is `user_id`.<br>

 `
 sqlmap -r post-request -p user_id --dbs